 - Star Trek: The Motion Picture for the Vectrex is identified on the title screen as Star Trek - The Game.
 It's a video game, not a motion picture.

-- As if the aforementioned issue with Bubble Bobble's idiosyncratic naming wasn't confusing enough, the NES version of Parasol Stars also has an inconsistent subtitle.
-The title screen uses "The Story of Bubble Bobble 3" while the cover art uses "Rainbow Islands II" for no apparent reason.
+- As if the aforementioned issue with Bubble Bobble's idiosyncratic naming wasn't confusing enough, the Nintendo Entertainment System and Game Boy versions of Parasol Stars also have an inconsistent subtitle.
+The title screens use "The Story of Bubble Bobble 3" while the cover art uses "Rainbow Islands II," because Ocean Software had the porting rights to Rainbow Islands and Parasol Stars but not Bubble Bobble.

-- For much the same reasons as the overly long titles above, the 1970s-90s BBC kids' summer magazine show Why Don't You Just Switch Off Your Television Set And Go And Do Something Less Boring Instead? is referred to absolutely everywhere except the opening titles as Why Don't You...?
+- For much the same reasons as the overly long titles above, the 1970s–1990s BBC kids' summer magazine show Why Don't You Just Switch Off Your Television Set and Go Out and Do Something Less Boring Instead? is referred to absolutely everywhere except the opening titles as Why Don't You...?

 - Gottlieb's Street Fighter II pinball is simply named as such, but the backglass and table includes a "Championship Edition" subtitle in a sans-serif font, perhaps due to a last-minute change.